 This idea of monochromatism on the grayscale also has become a symbol of good and evil throughout the centuries.
 In the western world specifically, the absence of color or the absence of light has taken on the persona of darkness and evil.
-Whereas the presence of light or white tints has been recognized as pure and good.
+In comparison, the presence of light or white tints has been recognized as pure and good.

 The lighter tints in these monochromatic scales usually symbolize life and death or can be a sign of opening a new passage in life.
-For example, ghosts, phantoms, and even the two horsemen of the apocalypse are all symbolized or take form in the color white.
+For example, ghosts, phantoms, and even the two horsemen of the apocalypse symbolize or take form in the color white.
 Weddings and births also are prominent when talking about the symbolism of the tinted white.
 It usually comes off as a sign of cleanliness or new beginnings.

 Monochrome has always played a big role in art than in any other medium.
 One of the first instances of this happening was from an image of “Darkness” published by Robert Fludd.
-This image has been recorded as one of the first ever all-black artwork.
-However, this theme of monochromatism in an artwork was initiated by Paul Bilhaud in an 1882 Paris art exhibition named “Incoherent arts’”.
-Since then the art world has seen many new monochromatic pieces added to the large collection, including The Joconde Smoking Pipe from 1887.
+This image has been recorded as one of the first-ever all-black artwork.
+However, this theme of monochromatism in an artwork was initiated by Paul Bilhaud in an 1882 Paris art exhibition named “Incoherent arts’.”
+Since then, the art world has seen many new monochromatic pieces added to the large collection, including The Joconde Smoking Pipe from 1887.

 Though monochrome artwork has been around for a long time, people usually understand monochromatic painting to have began in Moscow.
 With the Suprematist artist Kazimir Malevich and his Suprematist Composition: White on White.
-As decades passed many new artists came and changed what was viewed as monochrome art and put their own twists on it.
+As decades passed, many new artists came and changed what was viewed as monochrome art and put their own twists on it.

 Neo-Dada and pop art artists have also tried monochrome.
 Robert Rauschenberg, for example, became known for his white, black, and even red monochrome canvases.
 Jasper Johns, a friend, and fellow neo-dada artist of Robert Rauschenberg, also made many monochrome paintings.
-His work consisted more of the color white and off whites and there was an absence of the darker shades.
-But both these artists embodied the approach of monochromatism through the typical brush works, and used the signature melancholic gray works from the era and added texture or texts.
+His work consisted more of the color white and off whites, and there was an absence of the darker shades.
+But both these artists embodied the approach of monochromatism through the typical brush works and used the signature melancholic gray works from the era and added texture or texts.

-A fun moment in history where a monochromatic painting took center stage would be in the 1998 Tony awards.
-Where the Broadway play “Art” deployed a white monochrome painting as a prop.
+A fun moment in history where a monochromatic painting took center stage would be in the 1998 Tony awards, where the Broadway play “Art” deployed a white monochrome painting as a prop.
 This was done to encourage arguments/disagreements on the aesthetics that made up a good portion of the play.